 Later still were the leaders of the Moravians, the Wesleys, Whitefield and many other heroes of the faith who helped shape the church in the West and/or to bring revival.

-All of these men could be considered apostles even if they did not use this phrase themselves.
-It is most likely that God raised them up in such times that the church was so unhealthy and so far from truth that they were restoring revelation on a much more basic level.
+All of these men could be considered apostles, even if they did not use this phrase themselves.
+It is most likely that God raised them up in times when the church was so unhealthy and so far from truth that they were restoring revelation on a much more basic level.

-There isn’t space to detail the many other individuals over the centuries that God used to bring health to the church.
-Yet as the church experienced revivals and renewals over the last 100 years or so (from Asuza St to the Charismatic renewal of the 1970’s and 80’s) there has been an increasing awareness of biblical teachings on the work and gifts of the Holy Spirit.
+There isn’t space to detail the many other individuals that God used over the centuries to bring health to the church.
+Yet as the church experienced revivals and renewals over the last 100 years or so (from Asuza St to the Charismatic renewal of the 1970’s and 80’s), there has been an increasing awareness of biblical teachings on the work and gifts of the Holy Spirit.
 With this has come an understanding of the office and role of the apostle.
 This is not new – it is the restoration of an old truth.
 It is a truth that we have because of the work done by many heroes of the faith over the centuries.
-As the saying goes, “if we can see far it is only because we stand on the shoulders of giants”.
+As the saying goes, “If I have seen further, it is by standing on the shoulders of giants.”

 The Church is Built on Apostles & Prophets

 I think it is quite clear, even from a brief overview of church history, that the church was built on the foundations of the apostles and prophets, and that apostles have been sent by Jesus ever since to help the church grow into maturity and unity (Ephesians 4:11-13).
 I believe it is fair to say that, should you look into the times and places where the church has moved into greater health, you will find apostles.
 Conversely, where it has declined in health or fallen away from the biblical model, you will find the apostolic being rejected.